 Our assessment tools evaluate the resilience of their current sustainability framework; including water management, consumption rate and measures to reduce pollutants discharged into water.
 Where a supplier is deemed to have inadequate performance (medium/high risk rating), we work collaboratively with them to develop corrective action plans that improve and embed sustainable behaviours.
 The information provided forms a scorecard and a corrective action plan.
 We review the corrective actions and encourage the supplier to upload evidence to demonstrate continuous improvement.
-In 2019, we assessed 1.5% of our supply chain; which consists of 210 suppliers on their social, ethical and environmental standards.
-Average supplier sustainability was 59 (low risk), which remains above the multi-industry average of 45 (medium risk) and an improvement on our average score (54) in 2018.
-We consider this a measure of our success and demonstrates continuous improvement.
+In 2020, we assessed 7.5% of our supply chain, which consists of 301 suppliers on their social, ethical and environmental standards.
+Average supplier sustainability was 54 (low risk), which remains above the multi-industry average of 45 (medium risk).
+This is a drop in our previous average score (59) in 2019, however, we assessed more suppliers.
+We consider this a measure of our success in growing our supply chain monitoring and encompassing more suppliers.